229 Ross Hall

 - must be taking the test-out exam for the first time (university policy prevents repeats)

-- If you have previously taken or been enrolled in an English 314 class, you cannot register for the English 314 test-out.
+- you have previously taken or been enrolled in an English 314 class

-- If you are not officially enrolled at ISU for the semester the 314 test-out is being offered, you cannot register for the English 314 test-out.
+- you are not officially enrolled at ISU for the semester the 314 test-out is being offered

 The English 314 test-out exam has three parts.
 Part One consists of 40 multiple-choice questions.
 Part Two asks you to revise a technical report based on data provided to you.
 Part Three requires a critique of a report on features such as organization, style, audience awareness, tone, and correctness.